-Bringing together the interests of governments and law enforcement agencies (LEAs) as well as mobile network operators and equipment vendors, our Lawful Interception committee (TC LI) develops standards supporting international requirements for LEAs, including the interception and retention of electronic communications data sent over public communication services.
+Bringing together the interests of governments and law enforcement agencies (LEAs) as well as mobile network operators and equipment vendors, our Technical Committee Lawful Interception (TC LI) develops standards supporting international requirements for LEAs, including the interception and retention of electronic communications data sent over public communication services.
 We cover the whole spectrum of interception aspects working closely with other ETSI committees and with the 3rd Generation Partnership Project (3GPPTM).

-At the core of a ALL IP current and future networks is the IP Multimedia Subsystem (IMS) which provides an access independent platform for a variety of access technologies.
+At the core of an ALL IP current and future networks is the IP Multimedia Subsystem (IMS) which provides an access independent platform for a variety of access technologies.
 IMS is being developed in 3GPPs Service and System Aspects Group, with the handover interface for lawful interception being developed in TC LI.

 TC LI activities include work on Retained Data (RD) and the committee published specifications on requirements and on the Retained Data Handover Interface.

 In recent years work has been extended to ensure strong collaboration with our group working on Cybersecurity, and that the LI and RD functions are performed in the context of latest technologies and related new ETSI groups, including Network Functions Virtualization (NFV) and Multi-access Edge Computing (MEC), Securing Artificial Intelligence (SAI) and Encrypted Traffic Integration (ETI).